KIT-CMS/CROWN/docs/sphinx_source/kingmaker.rst

 with the example ``friend_mapping`` mentioned above.
 The config file name is used as the friend name if no ``friend_name`` is provided for a friend in the mapping or the command line arguments.
 If a friend config is required by a selected friend config, but not mentioned in the mapping, then the required config is added without requirements and with the default name.

+As long as the provided yaml file or dict string to `--friend-mapping` contains all required information like the friend name and friend requirements, the options `--friend-config` and `--friend-name` don't need to be specified.
+An example of such a yaml file is e.g. ``processor/tasks/multifriend_map_example.yaml``.
+This can also be used for normal friend production without additional friend requirements.

 KingMaker Configuration
 -----------------------